dev10110/tech-notes/readme.md

 A simple collection of technical notes that I would rather not forget.

-Built using the brilliant theme Just the Docs.
+Built using the brilliant theme `Just the Docs`.

 ## Reference:
 main: